captbaritone/jordaneldredge.com/_posts/2014-09-10-why-i-switched-from-vundle-to-plug.md

 a plugin manager for Vim that improves upon [Vundle].
 Below are the reasons I switched from Vundle to Plug:

-## Vundle is not being actively maintained by it's creator
+## Vundle is not being actively maintained by its creator

 Gmarik, the creator of Vundle is [no longer able to maintain the project](https://github.com/gmarik/Vundle.vim/issues/608).
 Somebody may pick up